Understanding SR-22 insurance in Michigan

 SR-22 insurance cost by company for reckless driving

-The cheapest company for SR-22 insurance with a reckless driving conviction is Progressive at an average annual rate of $2,782.
-A reckless driving ticket may be handed out for a variety of driving behaviors, such as excessive speed, running traffic lights, texting while driving or tailgating.
-No matter the reason, reckless driving in Michigan leads to fines, higher car insurance rates and an SR-22.
+The cheapest company for SR-22 insurance after a reckless driving conviction is GEICO, with an average rate of $4,206 per year.
+Reckless driving tickets can be given for different reasons, like speeding, running red lights, texting while driving or tailgating.
+No matter the cause, reckless driving in Michigan leads to fines, an SR-22 requirement and higher car insurance rates.

 SR-22 insurance cost by company for driving without insurance

-The cheapest company for car insurance after getting a ticket for driving without insurance is Progressive, with an average rate of $2,729 annually.
+The cheapest company for car insurance after being ticketed for driving without insurance is GEICO at an average yearly rate of $3,619.

 Michigan requires that drivers carry at least a minimum amount of auto insurance.
 Failing to do so leads to fines, increased insurance rates, and an SR-22.
 Because failing to maintain minimum car insurance shows a lack of responsibility, insurers raise rates significantly.